ToolsGambling

 Let It Ride3.51%Optimal strategy helps

-Caribbean Stud5.22%Big progressive jackpot doesn't compensate
+Caribbean Stud5.22%Big jackpot doesn't compensate

 Triple Zero Roulette7.69%Never play this variant